Updated January 2021

 The application can be made at any time after the publication of the book.
 When you start an application on the OAP, you can save your work and come back to it before submitting the application online.
 However, please note that once you have started the application on the OAP, you have 90 days to submit it before the application expires.

 Please ensure that your application includes all of the required information and supporting documentation (see Part 3 Required Documents.
-A copy of the finished book(s) – as well as the correct administration fee – must be submitted with each application.
+A copy of the finished book(s) in digital format – as well as the correct administration fee – must be submitted with each application.

 All applications will be reviewed by a Tax Credit intake officer for completeness.
 If required documentation is missing, the file will not enter the queue.
 Applicants will be advised that the file will not move forward until the requested documentation is submitted.